 Lives in the Balance, which funded this documentary, is the non-profit organization founded by child psychologist Dr. Ross Greene.
 Lives in the Balance aims to foster collaboration and empathy, transform lives, and inspire change for all children (especially the most vulnerable), to heighten awareness of the detrimental and counterproductive effects of punitive interventions, and to address the systemic issues that impede our progress.
 Lives in the Balance brings vital, accessible resources and programs to caregivers of behaviorally challenging kids; brings the plight of these kids into the public consciousness; addresses the systemic issues that cause many of these kids to slip through the cracks; and promotes parenting and disciplinary practices that foster the better side of human nature in all children.
 Please visit the Lives in the Balance website at www.livesinthebalance.org

-Dr. Ross Greene, Developer and Executive Producer: Dr. Greene is an internationally recognized child psychologist and acclaimed author.
-Dr. Greene was on the faculty at Harvard Medical School for over 20 years and is now founding director of the non-profit Lives in the Balance.
-His research-based model – called Collaborative & Proactive Solutions (CPS), and described in his influential books The Explosive Child, Lost at School, Lost & Found, and Raising Human Beings – has revolutionized the treatment of kids with social, emotional, and behavioral challenges in a vast array of settings.
-Dr. Greene’s vast experience in working with kids in these settings is the guiding vision for this film.
-He is also adjunct associate professor in the Department of Psychology at Virginia Tech and adjunct professor on the Faculty of Science at the University of Technology in Sydney, Australia.
+Ross W. Greene, Ph.D., Developer and Executive Producer: Dr. Greene is an internationally recognized child psychologist and researcher, and influential author and thought leader.
+Dr. Greene was on the faculty at Harvard Medical School for over 20 years and is now founding director of Lives in the Balance.
+His evidence-based model – called Collaborative & Proactive Solutions (CPS), and described in his influential books The Explosive Child, Lost at School, Lost & Found, and Raising Human Beings – has revolutionized the treatment of kids with social, emotional, and behavioral challenges in a vast array of settings.
+Dr. Greene’s experiences in working with kids in these settings is the guiding vision for this film.
+He is also adjunct professor in the Department of Psychology at Virginia Tech and adjunct professor in the Faculty of Science at the University of Technology in Sydney, Australia.

 Mika Holliday Lentz is a Producer/Director/Writer/Archivist who has traveled the world making historical, expeditionary, and impactful and award-winning documentaries.
 “We are throwing our money at the ‘end’ of the problem, instead of solving it when these kids are young.
 It’s such a tremendous waste of our resources and of these kids’ potential.”